Purelightme/Apps-IOS-Mac/README.md

 * [Coding-iOS](https://github.com/Coding/Coding-iOS)：Coding iOS 客户端源代码
 * [furni-ios](https://github.com/twitterdev/furni-ios):Furni for iOS is a furniture store demo app presented at the Twitter Flight conference on October 21st, 2015, showing the power of the Fabric platform
 * [CocoaHeadsNL-iOS](https://github.com/CocoaHeadsNL/CocoaHeadsNL-iOS)：Repository for CocoaHeadsNL app.
+*

 ##Mac apps

+* [SwiftEdit](https://github.com/jpsim/SwiftEdit)：A proof-of-concept editor, written in Swift, that supports Swift syntax highlighting using SourceKit.
 * [MonkeyForMac](https://github.com/coderyi/MonkeyForMac)：Monkey is a GitHub third party client,Monkey is a program ape.
 * [telegram](https://github.com/overtake/telegram)：Telegram is a messaging app with a focus on speed and security.
 It’s superfast, simple and free.
 * [qmind](https://github.com/qvacua/qmind)：Mind mapping App for OS X compatible with FreeMind